jimburton/scrabble/chapters/Chapter7.md

 [Contents](../README.md)

-Going a step beyond writing clients in Haskell that import the library directly, in this chapter we develop a server for remote clients.
+Going a step beyond writing clients in Haskell that import the library directly, we now develop a server for *remote* clients.
 These can be written in any language so long as they can reach the server, send JSON objects representing requests to join a game, moves and so on.
 In this way the library is fully decoupled from clients, and we demonstrate this by writing a web-based client using HTML, CSS and Javascript.

 ```
 web/